Utkarsh-8586/iris-flower-classification-ml/README.md

 - Deploy publicly via Streamlit Community Cloud.
 - Add a "batch prediction" CSV upload feature to the app.
 - Log experiments with MLflow.

+👨‍💻 Author

+UTKARSH CHAUHAN
+B.Tech CSE | Lovely Professional University (LPU)

+⭐ If you found this project useful, consider giving it a star on GitHub!